open-ephys/gui-docs/source/User-Manual/Plugins/index.rst

 The blank region usually includes widgets for changing available settings.
 All plugins contain a "stream selector" containing information about all streams that pass through the plugin.
 For many plugins, the active parameters will only be applied to the currently selected stream.

+.. _plugin_installer:

 Plugin Installer
 #################

 The Plugin Installer is a simple graphical user interface that allows the user to download and install plugins that are not included by default.
 All available plugins are hosted in the `Open Ephys Plugins GitHub Account`_.
 All the plugins on here are either developed by the Open Ephys team or community-developed plugins that have been forked, polished, and released.

+.. important:: Before installing any plugins in the Open Ephys GUI, start with a fresh session: open the GUI, go to :code:`Edit > Clear signal chain` and then close the GUI.
+Launch the GUI again and install any plugins you want to use, as described in the :ref:`Plugin Installer <plugin_installer>` section.
+Restarting the GUI after emptying the signal chain ensures that no previously loaded plugins remain in memory, as some plugins may not work correctly if they are installed in a session that has already loaded plugins.

 To open Plugin Installer, go to **File > Plugin Installer**, or press the shortcut keys Ctrl+P (⌘P on macOS).
 This brings up the interface below: